 1. Aerospace and Aeronautics

 Modelling and VR simulations enhance collaborative work and enables workers to interact with aircraft CAD models from anywhere.
-This can help preventing problems occurring in the assembly stage by easily involving the experts that worked on the design and engineering step.
+This can help to prevent problems from occurring in the assembly stage by easily involving the experts that worked on the design and engineering step.

 2. Automotive industry

-Collaborative VR session is an opportunity to enable engineers to work on car design from any remote site, while keeping sensitive data secure.
+Collaborative VR meetings are an opportunity to enable engineers to work on car design from any remote site, while keeping sensitive data secure.

 3. Construction and Architecture